MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Docker-Containers.md

 The correspondent Docker files are in the CNTK Repository at https://github.com/Microsoft/CNTK/tree/release/latest/Tools/docker

-To build a docker image with CNTK and all its dependencies, simply clone the CNTK repository, navigate to `CNTK/Tools/docker` and use the Dockerfile you want to build from (CPU only, CPU+GPU with or without 1bit-SGD).
-For example, to build CNTK's GPU docker image without 1bit-SGD execute
+To build a docker image with CNTK and all its dependencies, simply clone the CNTK repository, navigate to `CNTK/Tools/docker` and use the Dockerfile you want to build from (CPU or GPU).
+For example, to build CNTK's GPU docker image, execute
 ```
 docker build -t cntk CNTK-GPU-Image
 ```